PRESENTATIONS

 Font as Visual Sound: Typography as an Aesthetic

 VII.
-Film Poetics & Empowered Documentary
+Film Poetics & Documentary

 Documentary film for representing unheard voices and transcendent experiences.